Path-Check/safeplaces-ct-frontend/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn test:e2e`

+Runs the [Nightwatch](https://nightwatchjs.org/) WebDriver tests using Google Chrome against a locally running instance of the UI on port 3000 (e.g. http://localhost:3000/).
+You **MUST** have already started the dev server using `npm run start` in another terminal/console.

+### `yarn test:cucumber`

+Runs the [Nightwatch](https://nightwatchjs.org/) WebDriver tests using Google Chrome against a locally running instance of the UI on port 3000.
+The difference between this and the `test:e2e` is that it uses [cucumber-js](https://github.com/cucumber/cucumber-js), feature files, and step definitions to do the test using Behavior Driven Development (BDD).
+See the `features/login.feature` file and the `features/step-definitions/steps.js` files.

 ### `yarn run a11y-check`

 Runs the current accessibility tests in `/a11y-tests/index.js` This file will have to be updates whenever new routes are created.<br />